Overview

 Baseline metrics

-Users who set up at least 1 saved search and saved 3+ homes were 4x more likely to connect with an agent.
+Users with 1+ saved search and 3+ saved homes: 3.5x more likely to connect with an agent

 Process